Noise-Induced Randomization in Regression Discontinuity Designs: Proofs

-This is precisely the expression we already showed converges uniformly to $0$ during the verification of Lyapunov's condition in the proof of Theorem~\ref{theo:main_clt}.
-It remains to show that the feasible estimator is also asymptotically equivalent.
-To this end note the decomposition.
+Note that we verified that the last expression converges to $0$ as $n \to \infty$ during the verification of Lyapunov's condition in the proof of Theorem~\ref{theo:main_clt}.
+It follows that the asymptotic convergence in~\eqref{eq:oracle_variance_estimator} holds in $L^2$, thus also in probability.
+It remains to show that the feasible estimator in~\eqref{eq:variance_estimator_numerator} is asymptotically equivalent.
+We have the decomposition:

 From the CLT of Theorem~\ref{theo:main_clt}, we know that: